Overview

 Hot Isostatic Pressing(HIP)

-Hot Isostatic Pressing(HIP) improves the mechanical properties of the SLM parts by exposing them to a very temperature slightly below their melting point under very high pressure.
+Hot Isostatic Pressing(HIP) improves the mechanical properties of the SLM parts by exposing them to temperatures slightly below their melting point under very high pressure.
 Under these conditions, fine pores and small cracks get filled.
 Due to very high pressure, diffusion occurs nearly removing all kinds of surface defects.
-This makes part tough and strong to withstand high forces and stress during application.
+This makes the part tough and strong to withstand high forces and stress during application.

 HIP system.
 Photo credits: metal-am